 In the 18th century, there were more than 20 theatres in Venice.
 Opera, an Art-form born in Italy and based upon religious theater and Comedia dell’Arte, became immensely popular among the Venetians.
-The world’s first theatres outside of the church and the courts were you could simply buy a ticket, were built in Venice.
+The world’s first theatres outside of the church and the courts, where anybody could simply buy a ticket and have access, were built in Venice.
 The theatres in those days weren’t only scenes for music and theatrical performances, but also for gaming, drinking, and even prostitution.
 And this contributed to make Venice a reputable candidate as a preferred destination for politicians, businessmen, and anybody with money.

 The list of Venetian painters and sculptures can be made long.
 Names as Giovanni Bellini (1430 – 1516), Tiziano (1488 – 1576), Tintoretto (1518 – 1594), Veronese (1528 – 1588), Tiepolo (1696 – 1770), and Canaletto (1697 – 1768) all had a very important impact on Art all over Europe for centuries to come.